BridgesUNCC/bridgesAPI/doc/newvisualization.md

 Most of the interactive components are defined in `multiVisconfig.js`.

-Eventually the rendering of the assignment itsefl is done by the `visualizeAssignment()` function. which will call the appropriate visualization function based on the assignment vistype.
+Eventually the rendering of the assignment itself is done by the `visualizeAssignment()` function. which will call the appropriate visualization function based on the assignment vistype.
 Note that the visualization function defined by bridges are added to the `d3`